jurinakada/jurinakada/README.md

 I'm Juri Nakada.

 👩‍🎓I'm a undergraduate student in japan.
+💻I'm in the department of computer science & computer engineering.
+I'm mainly interested in ML/DL, edge AI and image processing, hardware.

-🤖I'm currently learning machine learning.
+🤖I'm currently learning machine learning and deep learning.